How to Make a Crisco Pie Crust

 Some of the links below are affiliate links, which means I earn a small commission at no cost to you if you click and finalize an order.
 As an Amazon Associate, I earn from qualifying purchases.

-Because the secret to the perfect crust – a buttery, flaky, tender, delicious, melt-in-your-mouth piece of heaven – is Crisco butter shortening.
+Because the secret to the perfect flaky pie crust – a buttery, tender, delicious, melt-in-your-mouth piece of heaven – is Crisco butter vegetable shortening.
+And love, of course, as my mom always likes to remind me.

 A homemade Crisco pie crust is the perfect way to take your pies from dull shells to the life of the party.
 This family recipe uses a few simple ingredients and no fancy equipment to produce a great, versatile crust.
 We’ve been using it for generations for all our pie needs – hopefully you will too!

-The Legacy of a Perfect Crust
+The Importance of a Perfect Pie Crust

 Let’s be honest: crusts make or break a pie.
 Anyone who’s been let down by a tough, partially burnt one will understand.
 No matter how great the filling is, if the crust is nasty, you’ll want to dump the whole thing in the trash rather than take in the extra calories.